-Tasting Notes & Food Pairings: By nose; yeast, honey and vanilla.
-By mouth; rich, ripe red apple and fig with a long finish.
-A perfect aperitif and a great cocktail simply by adding a few pomegranate seeds to the flute.
-It is also pairs with foie gras, sweet and sour sauces, ginger, almonds, fresh ricotta cheese and even vine-ripened tomatoes with Hawaiian black salt.
+Tasting Notes & Food Pairings: By nose; Toasted hazelnut and ripe red apple.
+By mouth; Golden apple, a rich creamy mouth-feel followed by a moderately long finish with a touch of Meyer lemon.
+A perfect aperitif by itself and a great cocktail, simply add a few pomegranate seeds to the flute.
+Pair with rich foods such a foi gras, as well as sweet and sour sauces and anything prepared with exotic spices, including curries and chilies.